pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-converting-from-textmate.md

 that you like and use and would like to convert to Pulsar.
 If so, you're in luck because there are tools to help with the conversion.

-## Converting a TextMate Grammar Bundle
+## Converting a TextMate grammar bundle

 Converting a TextMate bundle will allow you to use its editor preferences, snippets, and colorization inside Pulsar.